 Fewer ship and itinerary options

-Norwegian Cruise Line, for instance, implemented the Norwegian Edge program in 2015, with Norwegian Epic being the first ship being refreshed.
-Over the course of the next two years, the cruise line spent about $400 million on updating their older vessels to ensure a greater guest experience.
+Norwegian Cruise Line, for instance, implemented the Norwegian Edge program in 2015, with Norwegian Epic being the first ship to be refreshed.
+Over the next two years, the cruise line spent about $400 million on updating their older vessels to ensure a greater guest experience.

 Higher cost per day